-Pearls are soft, living fossils, and can be easily damaged from contact with chemicals, lotions, or other stones, such as diamonds or gemstones, that have rough edges.
+Pearls can be easily damaged from contact with chemicals, lotions, or other stones, such as diamonds or gemstones, that have rough edges.
 And even though diamonds are the hardest natural substance around, they can still be lost or damaged.
 Below are a few ways you can protect your pearls and other precious stones, so that you can enjoy them for years to come.

 Instead of throwing your pearl earrings or ring into a dish with your other jewelry or watches at the end of the day, protect them by storing them separately in pouches made of natural breathing fibers, such as silk or cotton.